jx-parser/jx/README.md

 var result = parser.parse('{ myArray: wrapInArray("a", 100, true); }');
 ```

-> The official jx style guide recommends lower pascal case for function names, e.g. `myFunctionName(...)`
+> Recommended style: use lower pascal case for function names, e.g. `myFunctionName(...)`

-> consider using a (constant)[#constants] instead of a function if it takes no inputs and always returns the same fixed value
+> consider using a (variable)[#variables] instead of a function if it takes no inputs and always returns the same fixed value

 ## Expressions